solarwinds/ace-context/README.md

 functions called from the original function – synchronously or asynchronously – have finished executing.
-This includes callbacks passed to `process.nextTick`, the [timer functions][] ([setImmediate][], [setTimeout][], and [setInterval][]), as well as callbacks passed to asynchronous functions such as those exported from the `fs`, `dns`, `zlib` and `crypto` modules, as well as native Promises.
+This includes callbacks passed to `process.nextTick`, the [timer functions][] ([setImmediate][], [setTimeout][], and [setInterval][]), callbacks passed to asynchronous functions such as those exported from the `fs`, `dns`, `zlib` and `crypto` modules, as well as native Promises.

-A simple rule of thumb is anywhere where you set a property on the `request` or `response` objects in an HTTP handler in order to maintain context, you can, and probably should, now use ace-context.
+A simple rule of thumb is that anywhere where you set a property on the `request` or `response` objects in an HTTP handler in order to maintain context, you can, and probably should, use ace-context.
 This API is designed to allow you to maintain context of your choosing across a sequence of function calls, with values specific to each sequence of calls.

 Contexts are grouped into namespaces, created with `createNamespace()`.
 Each namespace can hold multiple contexts each representing an asynchronous chain of execution (ace).
-An ace context is created by calling `.run()` on a namespace object.
+An ace-context is created by calling `.run()` on a namespace object.
 Calls to `.run()` can be nested and each nested context holds its own copy of any values set by the parent context.
 This allows each child call to get and set its own values without overwriting the parent's.